prasadbdissanayake/volvocars-test-suite/README.md

 The tests will be executed using WebDriverIO against the specified URL.

 > **_NOTE:_**
-Due the 'chromedrive' issue, the visual test might not be success and then html version of the reports will not be generated.
-Therefore the visual tests at the 'tests\test.spec.js' file from line 54 to 84 comment out.
+Due to the 'chromedrive' issue, the visual test might not be successful and then the HTML version of the reports will not be generated.
+Therefore the visual tests at the 'tests\test.spec.js' file from lines 54 to 84 comment out.
 By uncommenting will be able to execute visual tests as well.

 ## Test Reports